wp-plugins/freshdesk-support/readme.txt

 3. Convert Comments to Tickets on helpdesk:
 Users with admin access to their Wordpress sites can convert comments into “Tickets”.
 The marked comments are sent to the user’s support portal that can be solved or responded to later.

+4. Adding the comment link-back in the ticket added:
+   Comments converted to tickets in freshdesk will now have the link-back url to the actual comment in the wordpress site appended in its description.

 == Installation ==
 * For an automatic installation through WordPress